Captain Mainwaring: Personality

 Mainwaring was born in 1885 to Edmund Mainwaring and is a pompous, blustering figure with an overdeveloped sense of his importance, fuelled by his social status in Walmington-on-Sea as the bank manager and his status as captain and commander of the local Home Guard volunteer unit.
-He became commander of his home guard unit by saying that he had served as a captain in the last British conflict, despite serving "somewhere in the Orkneys" during the Great War and only being deployed to France in 1919, the year after the armistice was signed.
-He was later officially designated as the captain by the GHQ, in the episode "Room at the Bottom", after his brief reduction in rank.
+He became leader of the unit by saying that he had served as a captain in the first world war, despite serving "somewhere in the Orkneys" and only being deployed to France in 1919, the year after the armistice was signed.
+He was later officially designated as the captain by the GHQ, in the episode "Room at the Bottom", after a brief reduction in rank.
 Despite his claim to be the son of a master tailor, it is revealed that his father was a poor draper and a heavy drinker, as is his profligate brother, Barry, who is a travelling salesman specialising in novelty toys.
 However, Mainwaring does have many redeeming qualities: he is essentially brave, loyal and industrious, generally kind-hearted beneath the bluster, and unfailingly patriotic.

 Mainwaring believes in following rules and orders, sometimes to a ludicrous degree, and is class-conscious and a snob.
 Being educated at the local grammar school, as a scholarship student, he considers himself middle class and looks down on anyone he considers beneath him, which may be because he struggled to rise above his working class background.
 He claims to be the son of a successful tailor in Eastbourne, but Lance Corporal Jones reveals that Mainwaring's father was actually a poor draper who sold badly made workmen's trousers, and Barry Mainwaring confirms this.
-"If I had a title I'd be on the board of directors at the bank!" he shouts at Sergeant Wilson when the latter gains a title in the episode "The Honourable Man".
+"If I had a title I'd be on the board of directors at the bank!"
+Mainwaring shouts at Sergeant Wilson when the latter gains a title in the episode "The Honourable Man".
 Despite his arrogance being encouraged by his status as the bank manager (having started as a clerk and working his way up to assistant chief clerk, chief clerk and eventually manager), Mainwaring reveals in the same episode that he considers it a mere "tinpot branch" and his career is at a seemingly permanent standstill, as revealed in "A. Wilson (Manager)?": whenever he applies for promotions, he is always turned down due to his unimpressive background.
 Mainwaring's pomposity and snobbery work against him, as he is frequently dependent on those in the Home Guard that he considers beneath him, such as Sergeant Wilson, his chief clerk at the bank with whom he shares an antagonistic friendship, and Private Walker, a black marketeer who interrupts Mainwaring's lectures with a quip or a sly revelation that Mainwaring is benefitting from underhand deals, despite his vocal disapproval of Walker's dubious business practices.
 Mainwaring is particularly envious of Wilson, who is more relaxed and charming and possesses combat experience that Mainwaring does not, and takes every opportunity to remind his sergeant who is the senior.